sparkletron/PSYQ_Examples/psxGraphics.md

 * Ordering table (OT) used as packet buffer.
 * CPU registers OT, GPU draws.
 * One OT for registering, the other for drawing, double buffer setup.
+* MUST use seprate primitives, store the info for them else where.

 #### Primitive Rendering Speed